ekurennyy/4Quant/source/Realtime-MRI-Segmentation.md

 ### Processing the Data

-Once the cluster has been comissioned and you have the StreamingSparkContext called <code>ssc</code> (automatically provided in [Databricks Cloud or Zeppelin](https://databricks.com/product/databricks)), the data can be loaded using the Spark Image Layer.
+Once the cluster has been comissioned and you have the StreamingSparkContext called `ssc` (automatically provided in [Databricks Cloud or Zeppelin](https://databricks.com/product/databricks)), the data can be loaded using the Spark Image Layer.
 Since we are using real-time analysis, we acquire the images from a streaming source.

 <span class="code">
   val mriScanner = MedicalCameraReceiver("https://mri-scanner-8091")<br/>